Kiermaier's 2-run triple lifts Rays over Blue Jays

 Ji-Man Choi hit his first home run and drove in two, and Brandon Lowe went 3-for-5 with two doubles and an RBI.

-Toronto starter Thomas Hatch worked one time through the order, facing nine batters, in his major league debut.
-The rookie right-hander worked 2 1/3 hitless innings, and fanned three and walked two.
+Toronto starter Thomas Hatch worked one time through the order, facing nine batters, in his big league debut.
+The rookie right-hander worked 2 1/3 hitless innings, fanned three and walked two.

 Bo Bichette, Vladimir Guerrero Jr., Teoscar Hernandez and Brandon Drury each had two hits.
 Randal Grichuk (2-for-2, run) left the game in the sixth with an injury after chasing a ground-rule double.